Pages may take some seconds to load

 Rembrandt? - 'attributed to Rembrandt': possibly by Rembrandt but the attribution is

-far from certain.
-However, a question-mark in brackets (?) suggests that my own
+uncertain.
+However, a question-mark in brackets (?) suggests that

 Rembrandt?? - 'associated with Rembrandt': the attribution to Rembrandt is unlikely

 Drawings marked with one or more question marks may eventually be included in an 'attributed to Rembrandt' category.

 Rembrandt? or Flinck? possibly by one of these two artists.

 This method also has the advantage of enabling the inclusion of many drawings (albeit with question-marks) concerning which opinions are divided.
 The 'attributed to' Rembrandt section of the catalogue will therefore be large.
 A comparable system was employed - though using one or two letter x's or asterisks - by Professor Werner Sumowski (in his Drawings of the Rembrandt School, New York, vols 1–10, 1979 etc.).
 Like him, I have tried to suggest alternative attributions or to indicate further nuances of certainty regarding each attribution wherever appropriate, giving reasons for deviating from any widely-held opinions.
 But not every drawing requires new comments beyond re-affirming Benesch's remarks.

 Finally, the extraordinary amount of scholarly and other literature that is currently being produced on Rembrandt means that there are certain to be omissions here, quite apart from any errors of fact.
 I would welcome being alerted to literature that has been omitted.
 My hope is that the site will come to be regarded as a 'good place to start' for the study of Rembrandt's individual drawings.
 If the truth be told, that is all that any catalogue of Rembrandt's drawings can ever really be.

 Department of Prints and Drawings

 The British Museum